steve02081504/ps12exe/docs/README_EN.md

  CompilerOptions = additional compiler options (see https://msdn.microsoft.com/en-us/library/78f4aasd.aspx)
-         TempDir = directory for storing temporary files (default is random generated temp directory in %temp%) minifyer = scriptblock to minify the script before compiling SepcArgsHandling = the resulting executable will handle special arguments -debug, -extract, -wait and -end prepareDebug = create helpful information for debugging architecture = compile for specific runtime only.
-Possible values are 'x64' and 'x86' and 'anycpu' lcid = location ID for the compiled executable.
-Current user culture if not specified threadingModel = 'Single Thread Apartment' or 'Multi Thread Apartment' mode noConsole = the resulting executable will be a Windows Forms app without a console window UNICODEEncoding = encode output as UNICODE in console mode
+         TempDir = directory for storing temporary files (default is random generated temp directory in %temp%) minifyer = scriptblock to minify the script before compiling lcid = location ID for the compiled executable.
+Current user culture if not specified prepareDebug = create helpful information for debugging architecture = compile for specific runtime only.
+Possible values are 'x64' and 'x86' and 'anycpu' threadingModel = 'Single Thread Apartment' or 'Multi Thread Apartment' mode noConsole = the resulting executable will be a Windows Forms app without a console window UNICODEEncoding = encode output as UNICODE in console mode